 Long-term Care Quality

-Another one of this facility's higher category grades came in the area of long-term care.
-In that area, we awarded this nursing home a B+.
+Turning to an additional strength for this nursing home, it also received a high-end long-term care score.
+Indeed, we gave this nursing home a grade of A-.
 When nursing homes receive this type of score in this category it is usually a good sign for patient care and suggests that the nursing home is well-staffed with nurses aids.
 One of the factors we considered after nursing hours was vaccines.
-This facility administered the pneumonia vaccination to 99.01961 percent of its residents.
+This facility administered the pneumonia vaccination to 100 percent of its residents.
 This is a proven method to minimize unnecessary deaths for the aged 65 and up population.
 Finally, this nursing home was able to limit hospitalizations.
 Indeed, it had only 0.01 hospitalizations per one thousand long-term resident days, which is an impressively low figure.

 Does this page answer your questions about Eagle Pass Nursing and Rehabilitation?